Quick Stats

 Overview

-United Way of Central Ohio (EIN: 31-4393712) is one of the larger United Way organizations in the country, founded to mobilize community resources to reduce poverty in Central Ohio.
-In 2023, the organization distributed $13.6 million across 228 awards.
-With annual revenue of approximately $35 million and administrative costs at only 16% of total net revenues, the organization demonstrates strong fiscal accountability.
+United Way of Central Ohio (EIN: 31-4393712) is one of the larger United Way organisations in the country, founded to mobilise community resources to reduce poverty in Central Ohio.
+In 2023, the organisation distributed $13.6 million in grants.
 In 2000, they adopted the name "United Way of Central Ohio" to reflect their expanding service area, which now includes Franklin County, Union County (affiliated in 2021), and Pickaway County (added in 2022).
-The organization partners with 68-75 local nonprofit organizations through its signature "Success by Third Grade" initiative, which aims to put every child in Franklin County on a pathway to success by third grade and reduce the 30-point proficiency gap between participating and non-participating school districts in half by 2035.
-Under the leadership of President and CEO Dr. Lisa S. Courtice, who previously spent 13 years leading community research and grants management at The Columbus Foundation, United Way has made significant strides in advancing racial equity, with 40% of funded organizations now led by people of color.
+The organisation partners with 68-75 local nonprofit organisations through its signature "Success by Third Grade" initiative, which aims to put every child in Franklin County on a pathway to success by third grade and reduce the 30-point proficiency gap between participating and non-participating school districts in half by 2035.
+Under the leadership of President and CEO Dr. Lisa S. Courtice, who previously spent 13 years leading community research and grants management at The Columbus Foundation, United Way has made significant strides in advancing racial equity, with 47% of funded organisations now led by people of colour.

 Funding Priorities